infolinks/deployster/README.md

 Deployster mechanics is built around three main components:

-- Resource Types: each resource type is essentially a Docker image that implements a simple contract that allows receiving configuration, querying the resource state, and performing an action.
+- **Resource Types**: each resource type is essentially a Docker image that implements a simple contract that allows receiving configuration, querying the resource state, and performing an action.

-- Manifest: a YAML document written by the deployer or developer, that describes _what_ the final state should be.
+- **Manifest**: a YAML document written by the deployer or developer, that describes _what_ the final state should be.
 It's Deployster's job to use this manifest to _discover_ the current state, and then plan the set of actions that will migrate it to the _desired_ state as described in the manifest.

-- Context: a separate set of variables (inferred from command-line variables and/or YAML or JSON documents) augmenting the manifest with dynamic values, allowing you to use the same manifest in different environments or scenarios.
+- **Context**: a separate set of variables (inferred from command-line variables and/or YAML or JSON documents) augmenting the manifest with dynamic values, allowing you to use the same manifest in different environments or scenarios.
 For example, the manifest may specify that